GloboInt/processwire-template/README.md

 # Code License

-The source code is open source.
+The source code of the template is free and open source.
 Do whatever you like with it.